Keeping control of your retirement accountscall out

 Choosing an appropriate strategy can help minimize taxes and make the most of your savings.
 You generally have four options:

 - Roll over your assets into an Individual Retirement Account (IRA)

 - Leave your assets in your former employer’s QRP, if the plan allows

-- Move your assets directly to your new employer’s QRP, if the plan allows
+- Move your assets directly to your current or new employer’s QRP, if the plan allows

 - Take your money out and pay the associated taxes